 Kopi Luwak is popular in Indonesia, where adorable little Civets greedily and happily eat coffee cherries.
-The beans within the cherries, excreted by the Civets, are collected and turned into a very expensive and, supposedly, delicious coffee.
+The beans in the cherries, excreted by the Civets, are collected and turned into a very expensive and, supposedly, delicious coffee.
 Drive through Ubud and you’ll see many places selling Kopi Luwak and some offering experiences to tour the ‘farm’ and see the Civets.

 If the excreted beans are collected in the wild, the Civets are not harmed and the experience is cruelty-free.
 However, when there’s money on the line, things often change and foraging through the jungle for Civet poo is time-consuming and expensive.
 So, in an attempt to increase production, Civets are captured and caged in tiny, crowded, metal cages, fed an unhealthy amount of coffee cherries.
 I’d recommend you watch this.

-They suffer at the hands of force feeding, resulting in poor health due to bad nutrition.
+They suffer at the hands of force-feeding, resulting in poor health due to bad nutrition.
 They are subject to disease and injury as well as mental-health issues often resulting in self-harm and mutilation as well as pacing.
 The abused animals are kept in captivity indefinitely, without the opportunity to explore a tree or feel the branches under its feet, confined to a horrid cage until death.
 You can read more here.

 9. Snake show

-If you happen across a snake charming show on the streets of Thailand it may feel like the person performing is a dare-devil, risking their life to kiss a cobra on the head and somehow living to tell the tale.
+If you happen across a snake charming show on the streets of Thailand it may feel like the person performing is a dare-devil, risking their lives to kiss a cobra on the head and somehow living to tell the tale.

-The reality is, the cobras are often captured in the wild then subjected to the horrific practice of having their fangs forcibly removed and their venom ducts either blocked or removed entirely.
+The reality is, the Cobras are often captured in the wild then subjected to the horrific practice of having their fangs forcibly removed and their venom ducts either blocked or removed entirely.
 These procedures are not just inhumane, they are often conducted by people who are not animal-medicine professionals, using unsanitary equipment that can lead to infection and death.